-The Metaverse holds an especially unique value to legacy brands because it offers an entirely new way to relaunch the brand in a digital environment, refreshing customers’ memories of the brand’s history and core values while continuing to monetize on offerings that the brand’s existing offerings.
+The Metaverse holds an especially unique value to legacy brands because it offers an entirely new way to relaunch the brand in a digital environment, refreshing customers’ memories of the brand’s history and core values while continuing to monetize on the brand’s existing offerings.

 And that’s exactly what Coca-Cola has done.

 The beverage giant brought back the pixelated version of its classic 1956 vending machine.
 But this time, rather than holding cans of soda, the “Friendship Box” was designed to be like a video game “loot box.”
 Inside the loot box, there were 3 additional multi-sensory NFTs: a custom Coca-Cola bubble jacket designed for the Decentraland 3D platform, a sound visualizer featuring recognizable audio clips as you sip or pour the drink, and a Coca-Cola Friendship Card with revamped artwork from the 1940s.

 Oh, and the winner of the auction also received a real cooler filled with Coke.
 Talk about bridging the real and virtual worlds.

 In many ways, the activation is a reiteration of the brand’s core values and distinctive identity.
 Coca-Cola’s ethos has always been about bringing people together and delighting them — and it’s only fitting that their first NFT is a ‘Surprise and Delight’ friendship box, released on International Friendship Day.